torbjorn/File-Copy-NoClobber/README.md

 determine a working filename.
 The second argument is then replaced with this filehandle and passed to `File::Copy::copy`.

-The counter inserted to filenames is currently hardcoded to `" (%02d)"`.
+The counter inserted to filenames is `" (%02d)"` by default, but can be changed on import.

 It returns the filename written to or undef if unsuccesful.